SalmanCorleone/react-native-block/README.md

 # react-native-block
-A simple and customizable view component for React Native.
+A simple and customizable wrapper component for React Native View.
 ## Usage
 It's a nice to have this block component on your common component folder.
 Instead of writing this: